25 Making decisions

 4. Decision: The evidence contradicts what I expected to find based on my assumption, so my assumption is probably false: he probably didn't brush his teeth.

-I may have made the wrong decision: he may have brushed his teeth, but dried his toothbrush with a hair dryer.
+I may have made the wrong decision: he may have brushed his teeth, then dried his toothbrush with a hair dryer.
 However, based on the evidence, it is more likely that he has not brushed his teeth.

-Similar logic underlies most decision making in science3.
+Similar logic underlies most decision-making in science4.

-Example 19.1 (The decision-making process) Consider the cards example from Sect.
-19.2 again.
+Example 25.1 (The decision-making process) Consider the cards example from Sect.
+25.2 again.
 The formal process might look like this:

 1. Assumption: Assume the pack is fair and well-shuffled pack of cards: the population proportion of red cards is \(p = 0.5\) (the value of the parameter).